matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 ![png](output_4_0.png)

-### Shapes in matplotlib
+### Shapes in Matplotlib

-Most of the Cybertruck is composed of shapes (patches in matplotlib terminology) - circles, rectangles, and polygons.
-These shapes are available in the patches matplotlib module.
+Most of the Cybertruck is composed of shapes (patches in Matplotlib terminology) - circles, rectangles, and polygons.
+These shapes are available in the patches Matplotlib module.
 After importing, we instantiate single instances of these patches and then call the `add_patch` method to add the patch to the Axes.

 For the Cybertruck, I used three patches, `Polygon`, `Rectangle`, and `Circle`.
 They each have different parameters available in their constructor.
 I first constructed the body of the car as four polygons.
 Two other polygons were used for the rims.
 Each polygon is provided a list of x, y coordinates where the corner points are located.
 Matplotlib connects all the points in the order given and fills it in with the provided color.